-Urban Adventures has a staff volunteering program, and every employee has 20 hours to help an organisation of their choice.
-If you’d like one of Urban Adventures’ team members to help solve your challenges, send an email explaining your problem and why we should help your organisation to our Responsible Business Manager at firstname.lastname@example.org.
+Intrepid has a staff volunteering program, and every employee has 20 hours to help an organisation of their choice.
+If you’d like one of Intrepid Urban Adventures’ team members to help solve your challenges, send an email explaining your problem and why we should help your organisation to email@example.com.

-In addition to our ongoing programs, we also get involved ad hoc into projects and events that we believe in.
-We support projects that promote responsible tourism, sustainable development, green cities and sustainable living.
+In addition to our ongoing programs, we also get involved ad hoc with projects and events that we believe in.
+We support projects that promote responsible tourism, sustainable development, green cities, and sustainable living.
 We’re particularly interested in supporting young professionals and social entrepreneurs.
-We are very open to donating our knowledge, skills and time to support help your project thrive!
-If you’d like Urban Adventures to support your initiative or event, get in touch with our Responsible Business Manager at email@example.com.
+We are open to donating our knowledge, skills, and time to support help your project thrive.
+If you’d like Urban Adventures to support your initiative or event, get in touch with firstname.lastname@example.org.